astropy/astropy-APEs/APE_coordinated_pkg.rst

 coordinated packages, and have full status as astropy `roles <http://www.astropy.org/team.html>`_.

-XXX Is more about exactly what "coordinated" means needed?

 One additional consequence of this change is that coordinated packages will live in the `astropy github organization <https://github.com/astropy>`_ , for which the project has management power, while affiliated packages, in general, should